groonga/gcs.groonga.org/docs/restrictions/index.md

 * ```cpu-time-ms ``` in ```info``` object is always ```0```.
 * Some queries may produce responses not compatible with ACS.
 This restriction comes from the differences of the query interpretation between groonga's ```match``` parameter of ```select``` command and ACS ```q``` parameter.
 For example, the queries which have ```:```, ```>```, ```<``` and ```|``` will not work as ACS.
 * ```match-expr``` is always ```''```

+### facet

+* Support only text and literal fields.
+* facet-FIELD-top-n and facet-FIELD-sort parameters are not supported.